mocks-server/website/docs/advanced-developing-plugins.md

 Here you should register your own custom `options` using the `core.addSetting` method, register your own custom express routers using the `core.addRouter` method, etc.

-You should never access here to the `core.settings` methods, are they are not still ready in this phase, which was defined with the intention of letting the plugins to add their own settings.
+You should never access here to the `core.settings` methods, are they are not still ready in this phase, which was designed with the intention of letting the plugins to add their own settings.

 > If you define your plugin as a Class, the `constructor` will be equivalent to defining a `register` method.
 If you define your plugin as a function, it will be called during the plugins registration, so you could also omit the `register` method.